-Born in Harlem to Dominican parents, award-winning journalist, cultural activist, and documentary filmmaker Raquel Cepeda is the author of Bird of Paradise: How I Became Latina.
-Equal parts memoir about Cepeda’s coming of age in New York City and Santo Domingo, and detective story chronicling her year-long journey to discover the truth about her ancestry, the book also looks at what it means to be Latina today.
-Atria Books, a division of Simon & Schuster, released the book on March 5, 2013.
-The paperback was released on February 4, 2014: the companion curriculum, developed and written by Karen Robinson, a senior education officer at the RFK Center for Justice and Human Rights’ Speak Truth to Power initiative, is now available for free download here.
-Cepeda is currently in production on Some Girls (formerly Deconstructing Latina), a documentary focusing on a group of troubled teenage girls in a suicide prevention program who are transformed through an exploration of their roots via the use of ancestral DNA testing.
+Born in Harlem to Dominican parents, award-winning writer, filmmaker, and producer Raquel Cepeda is the author of Bird of Paradise: How I Became Latina.
+Published by Atria, a division of Simon & Schuster, Bird is equal parts memoir about Cepeda’s coming of age in New York City and Santo Domingo, and detective story chronicling her year-long journey to discover the truth about her ancestry, the book also looks at what it means to be Latinx today.
+The companion curriculum, developed and written by Karen Robinson, a senior education officer at the RFK Center for Justice and Human Rights’ Speak Truth to Power initiative, is now available for free download here.

 Cepeda’s documentary film, Some Girls, produced by Henry Chalfant and Sam Pollard, focuses on a group of troubled Latina teens from a Bronx-based suicide prevention program who are transformed by an exploration of their roots via the use of ancestral DNA testing, followed by a trip to the seat of the Americas.
 On that journey to modern-day Dominican Republic, the white supremacist narratives about American history they’ve been taught are challenged, leaving them free to reconstruct their own respective identities.
 What does it really mean to be American?
 And, more importantly, what does that look like?
 The Some Girls companion curricula for 6-8th grade, High School, and Undergraduate students is available for free download here.